 - Third Golden Rule of Real Estate – Location

-Although they aren’t making any more real estate (well, they are building islands in Singapore), location has proven to be the deciding factor in the majority of capital gains appreciation and rental increase I have experienced.
-Properties in lower-quality areas did not appreciate as quickly and required more handholding to keep profitable.
-Location.
-Location.
-Location.
+Although they aren’t making any more real estate (well, they are building islands in Singapore), location has proven to be the deciding factor in the majority of capital gains appreciation and rental increases I have experienced.
+Properties in lower-quality areas did not appreciate as quickly and required more handholding to stay profitable.

 My Rules of Investing

 I started to think about what my three rules of investing in anything would be:

 - Rule Number 1 – An investment pays you money.

 - Rule Number 2 – An investment pays you money.

 - Rule Number 3 – An investment pays you money.